 Whether your concerns be for you or someone you love, understand that neglect is one of the more prominent signs of addiction.
 The individual caught in the grip of abuse will often neglect family, employment responsibility, health and many other aspects of daily life.

 Fatigue and sickness are generally associated with abuse and are likely the result of poor sleep habits and hangovers that accompany the lifestyle.
-This should never be ignored.
+Of course, this should never be ignored.

 Legal trouble is also commonly associated with drug addiction as those struggling with abuse inevitably encounter negative police interactions.
-These interactions can include but are not limited to arrests associated with DUI, possession or any illegal activity directly or indirectly related to the habit.
+Furthermore, these interactions can include but are not limited, to arrests associated with DUI, possession or any illegal activity directly or indirectly related to the habit.

 Effects of Addiction Upon Friends and Family

 To date, there have been no documented cases of positive, long-term outcomes related to drug addiction.
 As overdose and death loom large in the life of the abuser, he or she is not the only one who suffers.